Traveling without barriers: Advances and recognitions of accessible tourism

 Roiback

-Content in collaboration with our partner Bioscore Sustainabilitysustainability consultancy for tourism companies.
+Content in collaboration with our partner Bioscore Sustainability, sustainability consultancy for tourism companies.

 Fitur 4all: Promoting accessible and inclusive tourism

-Winners of the I Fitur 4all Awards
+Winners of the 1st Fitur 4all Awards

 Inclusive National Destination: Benidorm

-Benidorm has demonstrated an exceptional commitment to accessibility, implementing measures to ensure that its beaches, accommodations and attractions are friendly to all visitors.
+Benidorm has demonstrated an exceptional commitment to accessibility, implementing measures to ensure that its beaches, accommodations, and attractions are friendly to all visitors.

 Inclusive International Destination: Colombia

-Inclusive Tourist Company: PortAventura World- Theme Park
+Inclusive Tourist Company: PortAventura World - Theme Park

 PortAventura World has excelled in creating accessible experiences in its theme park, demonstrating that fun and inclusion can go hand in hand.

-The 5 major benefits of accessible tourism
+The 5 great benefits of accessible tourism

 Customer loyalty.
-Attention to inclusion not only attracts new customers, but also fosters loyalty.
-Travelers who find services and accommodations accessible and welcoming are likely to return and recommend those destinations to others, generating long-term loyalty.
+Attention to inclusion not only attracts new customers but also fosters loyalty.
+Travelers who find accessible and welcoming services and accommodations are likely to return and recommend those destinations to others, generating long-term loyalty.

 Positive image and competitive differentiation.
 Tourism companies that lead in inclusion build a positive image in the minds of consumers.
-Being perceived as a destination or accommodation that values diversity and inclusion can differentiate the company in a competitive market, attracting a broader and more aware audience.
+Being perceived as a destination or accommodation that values diversity and inclusion can differentiate the company in a competitive market, attracting a broader and more conscious audience.

 Read more